shahriarms/saykat/README.md

     4. For "Variable name", enter `ANDROID_HOME`.
     5. For "Variable value", enter the path to your SDK folder: `C:\Users\YourUsername\Android\sdk`.
 (Replace `YourUsername` with your actual username).
     6. Find the `Path` variable in the "System variables" list, select it, and click "Edit...".
-    7. Click "New" and add two new entries:
+    7. Click "New" and add two new entries.
+You need to click "New" for each entry.
         *   `%ANDROID_HOME%\latest\bin`
         *   `%ANDROID_HOME%\platform-tools`
     8. Click "OK" on all windows to save.